 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-To more fully embrace this next chapter of our agricultural story, we need to celebrate everything that has brought us to this point.
-This year, join us on November 15-18 as we enjoy farm tours, a tractor driving contest, and farm-fresh breakfast.
+Help us celebrate what it means to be forward-thinking at this year’s event!
+This year, join us on November 15-18 as we enjoy farm tours, a tractor driving contest, and a Farm-Fresh breakfast.
 We invite you to attend our annual Farm-City Banquet where we will honor our Farm Family of the Year, Female Agriculturalist of the Year, Friend of the Farmer, and Innovative Farmer of the Year.
 We hope to see you there!

 Farm City Week Schedule